CSCfi/csc-user-guide/docs/apps/mxnet.md

     Note that Puhti login nodes are not intended for heavy computing, please use slurm batch jobs instead.
 See our [instructions on how to use the batch job system](../computing/running/getting-started.md).

+### Local storage

+The GPU nodes in Puhti have fast local storage which is useful for IO-intensive applications.
+See our [general instructions on how to take the fast local storage into use](../computing/running/creating-job-scripts.md#local-storage).

 ## More information

 - [MXNet Python Tutorials](https://mxnet.apache.org/versions/master/tutorials/index.html#python-tutorials)